A general framework to quantify deviations from structural assumptions in the analysis of nonstationary function-valued processes: Methodology

 \subsection{Weak convergence}

-In this section, we make the statements of the previous section rigorous.
+We now make the statements of the previous section rigorous.
 We introduce our main theoretical findings in a general context such that a broad class of applications, including those introduced in Section \ref{sec24}, can be treated.
 The generality of our approach makes some additional notation necessary, which will be carefully introduced now.
 We refer to the previous subsection for an illustrative example.

 Firstly, we require the introduction of the following mappings from the square $[0,1] \times [0,\pi] $ onto the space $\mathfrak{L}( C_{S_r})$, the space of bounded linear operators from $C_{S_r}$ onto $C_{S_r}$.{ We denote the corresponding operator norm by $\|\cdot\|_{\infty}$. }